MicrosoftDocs/azure-stack-docs/azure-stack/aks-hci/create-host-powershell.md

 `-wssdImageDir`

-The path to the directory where AKS-hci will store its VHD images.
+The path to the directory where Azure Kubernetes Service on Azure Stack HCI will store its VHD images.
 Defaults to `%systemdrive%\wssdimagestore` for single node deployments.
 For multi-node deployments, this parameter must be specified.
 The path must point to a shared storage path such as `C:\ClusterStorage\Volume2\ImageStore` or an SMB share such as `\\FileShare\ImageStore`.

 `-cloudConfigLocation`